lcy80366872/kaggle-project/wsdm/readme.md

-# Eedi - Mining Misconceptions in Mathematics
+# WSDM Cup - Multilingual Chatbot Arena

 This repo contains my solution code for the `WSDM Cup - Multilingual Chatbot Arena` Kaggle competition, which won 5st place.
 The full solution is described [here](https://www.kaggle.com/competitions/wsdm-cup-multilingual-chatbot-arena/discussion/567856).
 Please refer to the following sections for details on dependencies, training.
 If you run into any issues with the setup/code or have any questions/suggestions, please feel free to contact me at `chenyulin@mail.nankai.edu.cn`.
 Thanks!